Pupix/lol-riot-api/README.md

 * `version` - Data dragon version for returned data.
 If not specified, the latest version for the region is used.
 List of valid versions can be obtained from the /versions endpoint.

-* `dataById` - If specified, the returned data map will use the spells' IDs as the keys.
+* `dataById` - If specified, the returned data map will use the spells' id as the keys.
 If not specified or specified as false, the returned data map will use the spells' keys instead.
     * *Possible values:* **Anything**

 * `spellData` - Tags to return additional data.
 Only *id*, *key*, *name*, *description*, and *summonerLevel* are returned by default if this parameter isn't specified.
 To return all additional data, use the tag **all**.